dustywhite7/Econ8320/SlidesCode/9 - Numpy and Scipy.md

   # return coef @ xs
 ```

 Why write this with arrays?
 Because vectorized math using `numpy` is FAR more efficient computationally.
-This doesn't matter for our current use case, but is very important when writing large scale code!
+This doesn't really matter for our current use case, but is very important when writing large scale code!

 ---
 <!--